Faculty Opportunities

 The position is based in Whittier, California.
 Interested candidates should submit a letter of interest addressing educational experiences that correspond to the duties and qualifications articulated in the position description, curriculum vitae, and evidence of teaching experience along with the names and contact information of three individuals who can serve as references to whittierjobs@whittier.edu as well as the Department Chair, Dr. Lauren Swanson (lswanson@whittier.edu).

-Whittier College invites applications for an Adjunct Faculty for Theatre, Film and Communication Arts.
+Whittier College invites applications for an adjunct faculty for Mathematics.

 Exempt Status: Exempt (bi-weekly)